Latest News

 It seems unlikely that much of the capacity mothballed will be restored, given the impact the Iran War has had on energy prices.

-Even before hostilities began in the Gulf, the global lack of affordable energy was forcing many more closures.
+Even before hostilities began in the Gulf, a global shortage of affordable energy was forcing many more closures.

 In March, the Mozal Aluminium Smelter, which is owned and operated in majority by South32 Australia, was put on care and Maintenance after it failed to secure a commercially viable power supply contract.